About PEG Membership

 - References from at least three corporate clients (i.e. publishers and/or institutions) that attest to relevant work experience, satisfactory quality of output and an ability to meet deadlines.

 The PEG Accreditation Scheme requires all members to attend a minimum of 20 hours’ worth of continuing professional development (CPD) during a membership year, from 1 March to the end of February of the following year.
-From the 2021 AGM, this requirement will be obligatory for Accredited Text Editors and recommended for all other members.
-From the 2022/2023 and 2023/2024 membership years, participation in the Accreditation Scheme will become obligatory for Full Members and Associate Members respectively.
+From the 2021 AGM, this requirement has been obligatory for Accredited Text Editors and recommended for all other members.
+From the membership year beginning 1 March 2024, the accumulation of 20 CPD hours per year becomes obligatory for all members.

 These 20 hours must comprise: